getorbyte/orbyte/README.md

 # Orbyte
 Welcome to Orbyte.
-You can check all documentation on the menu below.
+You can find all documentation on the menu below.
 ## Documentation

 ### Get Started